bikeonastick/hello_maker/README.md

 difficult to add to your project, so keep following this!

 1. If you've brought this down locally using git, you've had a directory named `test` in your source tree the whole time.
-Now wer're going to use it.
+Now we're going to use it.
 I have included a copy of Jasmine's source.
 If you are starting a new project, download a new copy.
+To add a jasmine test, create the `spec` directory under the `test/jasmine` directory, e.g., from the top of the project directory, `mkdir test/jasmine/spec` the `test/jasmine` directory should contain the jasmine source code